-the plan is developed with the involvement of parents and other members of the community to be served and individuals who will carry out such plan, including teachers, principals, other school leaders, paraprofessional present in the school, administrators (including administrators of programs described in other parts of this title), the local educational agency, to the extent feasible, tribes and tribal organizations present in the community, and, if appropriate, specialized instructional support personnel, technical assistance providers, school staff, if the plan relates to a secondary school, students, and other individuals determined by the school.
-[ESSA, Section 1114(b)(2)]

-- the plan is available to the local educational agency, parents, and the public, and the information contained in such plan shall be in an understandable and uniform format and, to the extent practicable, provided in a language that the parents can understand.
+- the plan is developed with the involvement of parents and other members of the community to be served and individuals who will carry out such plan, including teachers, principals, other school leaders, paraprofessionals present in the school, administrators (including administrators of programs described in other parts of this title), the local educational agency, to the extent feasible, tribes and tribal organizations present in the community, and, if appropriate, specialized instructional support personnel, technical assistance providers, school staff, if the plan relates to a secondary school, students, and other individuals determined by the school.
+[ESSA, Section 1114(b)(2)] - the plan is available to the local educational agency, parents, and the public, and the information contained in such plan shall be in an understandable and uniform format and, to the extent practicable, provided in a language that the parents can understand.
 [ESSA, Section 1114(b)(4)] - the school meets the requirements of Section 1116 of ESSA, including the development and implementation of a parent and family engagement policy that includes a school-parent compact outlining shared responsibility for high student academic achievement.
 [ESSA, Section 1116(b-g)]

-- Specific strategies to increase family and community stakeholder involvement, particularly among those who represent the most at-risk students, based upon results of the Needs Assessment have been identified and implemented. - 2.
-Parents and community stakeholders who reflect the demographic composition of the school, including those who represent the most at-risk students, are included as decision makers in a broad spectrum of school decisions, including the development and monitoring of the Title I Schoolwide Plan. - 3.
-The school vision and mission for student success are collaboratively developed based on the beliefs and values of the school community, including families and community stakeholders who represent the most at-risk students.
-4. The Title I Schoolwide Plan, as well as all communication regarding its development, evaluation, and revision processes, are available in languages and formats accessible for every family and community stakeholder of the school.
+- Specific strategies to increase family and community stakeholder involvement, particularly among those who represent the most at-risk students, based upon results of the needs assessment have been identified and implemented. - 2.
+Parents and community stakeholders who reflect the demographic composition of the school, including those who represent the most at-risk students, are included as decision makers in a broad spectrum of school decisions, including the development and monitoring of the Title I schoolwide plan. - 3.
+The school vision and mission for student success are collaboratively developed based on the beliefs and values of the school community, including families and community stakeholders who represent the most at-risk students. - 4.
+The Title I schoolwide plan, as well as all communication regarding its development, evaluation, and revision processes, are available in languages and formats accessible for every family and community stakeholder of the school.

-- 1. Specific strategies to increase parental involvement have been identified and implemented and may be loosely aligned with the Needs Assessment. - 2.
-Parents and community stakeholders who may or may not reflect the demographic composition of the school are included as decision makers in the development of the Title I Schoolwide Plan. - 3.
-The school vision and mission for student success are communicated to families and are based on the beliefs and values of the school community. - 4.
-The Title I Schoolwide Plan is available in multiple languages and formats.
+- 1. Specific strategies to increase parental involvement have been identified and implemented and may be loosely aligned with the needs assessment. - 2.
+Parents and community stakeholders who may or may not reflect the demographic composition of the school are included as decision makers in the development of the Title I schoolwide plan. - 3.
+The school vision and mission for student success is communicated to families and based on the beliefs and values of the school community. - 4.
+The Title I schoolwide plan is available in multiple languages and formats.

-- Specific strategies to increase parental involvement have not been identified and implemented or they may not be aligned with the Needs Assessment. - 2.
-Parents and community stakeholders are advised of school decisions, including the creation of the Title I - 3.
-The school vision and mission for student success may not reflect the beliefs and values of the school community, or may not be embraced by families or community members. - 4.
-The Title I Schoolwide Plan is posted in English on the school's website.
+- 1. Specific strategies to increase parental involvement have not been identified and implemented or they may not be aligned with the needs assessment. - 2.
+Parents and community stakeholders are advised of school decisions, including the creation of the Title I schoolwide plan. - 3.
+The school vision and mission for student success may not reflect the beliefs and values of the school community or may not be embraced by families or community members. - 4.
+The Title I schoolwide plan is posted in English on the school's website.

-Addressing the above expectations, describe the strategies your school is using to increase family and community stakeholder involvement.
+Addressing the above expectations, describe in the box below the strategies to increase family and community stakeholder involvement.